1491: New Revelations of the Americas Before Columbus: Part Two: Very Old Bones

-Mann discusses the provenance and dating of human remains, which may provide evidence of the period of first settlement of the Americas.
+Mann discusses the provenance and dating of human remains, which may provide evidence of the period of the first settlement of the Americas.
 The Clovis culture in New Mexico was one of the first to be assessed using carbon dating.
-While at first it was believed to have originated between 13,500 and 12,900 years ago, following immigration of peoples from Siberia over the Bering land bridge, recent evidence indicates that Paleo-Indians were present in the Americas at even earlier dates.
+While at first it was believed to have originated between 13,500 and 12,900 years ago, following the immigration of peoples from Siberia over the Bering land bridge, recent evidence indicates that Paleo-Indians were present in the Americas at even earlier dates.

 Agriculture is another focus of this section; Mann explores Andean and Mesoamerican cultures.
-The agricultural development of maize from essentially inedible precursors such as teosinte was significant because it enabled the production of crop surpluses, growing populations and complex cultures, and was pivotal to the rise of civilizations such as the Olmec.
-Mann notes that Mesoamericans did not have the luxury of "stealing" or adopting inventions from others, since they were geographically isolated in comparison to the cultures of Eurasia.
-There a large, relatively open landmass had resulted in extensive trading and warfare, both of which dispersed cultural inventions.
-In the Americas, cultures were somewhat more isolated.
-They did not invent the wheel and mostly lacked domesticated large animals.
+The agricultural development of maize from essentially inedible precursors such as teosinte was significant because it enabled the production of crop surpluses, population growth, and the rise of complex cultures, and was pivotal to the rise of civilizations such as the Olmec.
+Mann notes that Mesoamericans did not have the luxury of "stealing" or adopting innovations from other cultures, since they were geographically isolated in comparison to the cultures of Eurasia, where a large, relatively open landmass had resulted in extensive trading and warfare, both of which facilitated the rapid dispersal of cultural innovations between neighboring civilizations.
+In the Americas, cultures were somewhat more isolated from their neighbors.
+They apparently did not invent the wheel and mostly lacked domesticated large animals.